marcin-filipiak/wordpress_readtrack/README.md

 - WordPress 5.8 or higher
 - PHP 7.2 or higher

+## Links

+You can download also from Wordpress Plugins: https://wordpress.org/plugins/readtrack/

 ## License

 This plugin is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).